Codingspree777/must-know-javascript/README.md

 1. Do an I-O-C-E analysis (Inputs, Outputs, Constraints, Edge Cases).
 1. Write down three clarifying questions to ask for the interviewer.
 1. Write some pseudocode or bullet-points about the problem.
-1. Write a possible code solution.
+1. (Optional) Write a possible code solution.

 ---